About the CPT

 When students complete testing, they receive a report that includes the placement results for each section of the test that is completed.
 Placement results are generally available immediately upon completion of the test.
 Accepted (degree and certificate seeking) students will also be able to access these placement results in the Test Summary section of Student Planning in their MyBHCC account (log on information for MyBHCC is provided to accepted students on their acceptance letter).

-Students can test twice within a six-month period if the sequence of classes has not begun.
-Students are required to wait two weeks between testing attempts.
-Students currently enrolled in Academic ESL, ENG., RDG, or MAT courses may not retest while they are currently in classes, but they may retest once at the end of the semester after grades have been posted.
+Students currently enrolled in Academic ESL, English, Reading, or Math courses may not retest while they are currently enrolled in classes, but they may retest once at the end of the semester after grades have been posted.
 English, reading and math scores are valid for placement and application purposes for two years.

 Accuplacer Study Guides for English and Math tests